facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        install the startup item, click Install.

-    7. Once the installation has been completed successfully, you will be given an Install Succeeded message.
+    7. Once the installation has been completed successfully, you will be shown an Install Succeeded message.
        MySQL Startup Item Installer: Step 5

    The Startup Item for MySQL is installed into /Library/StartupItems/MySQLCOM.
 The Startup Item installation adds a variable MYSQLCOM=-YES- to the system configuration file /etc/hostconfig.
-If you want to disable the automatic startup of MySQL, simply change this variable to MYSQLCOM=-NO-.
+If you want to disable the automatic startup of MySQL, change this variable to MYSQLCOM=-NO-.

    After the installation, you can start up MySQL by running the following commands in a terminal window.
 You must have